warpdotdev/docs/features/session-restoration.md

 ##### How to clear the database

-Sometimes, you may want to prevent a sensitive block from being saved on your computer or you may want to clear blocks from a machine entirely.
+Sometimes, you may want to prevent a sensitive Block from being saved on your computer, or you may want to clear blocks from a machine entirely.

 There are two ways to do this.